UoMResearchIT/r-tidyverse-digital-humanities/_episodes/09-functions.md

-If we only had one data set to analyze, it would probably be faster to load the file into a spreadsheet and use that to plot simple statistics.
+If we only had one data set to analyse, it would probably be faster to load the file into a spreadsheet and use that to plot simple statistics.
 However, the gapminder data is updated periodically, and we may want to pull in that new information later and re-run our analysis again.
 We may also obtain similar data